bcgov/cas-registration/docs/frontend/developer-guide.md

 [Material-UI (MUI)](https://mui.com/material-ui/getting-started/) is a popular open-source UI framework for React applications that is based on Google's Material Design guidelines.
 It provides a wide range of reusable and customizable components and styles to help you build modern, attractive, and responsive web applications

-Material-UI has been configured for Next.js app router using a theme registry component (/cas-registration/bciers/apps/registration1/app/components/theme/ThemeRegistry.tsx) as a provider to the children within the root layout (/cas-registration/bciers/apps/registration1/app/layout.tsx) and providing config option in bciers/apps/registration1/next.config.js.
+Material-UI has been configured for Next.js app router using a theme registry component (/cas-registration/bciers/libs/components/src/theme/ThemeRegistry.tsx) as a provider to the children within the root layout (/cas-registration/bciers/apps/registration/app/layout.tsx) and providing config option in bciers/apps/registration/next.config.js.

 ### Tailwind CSS

 [Tailwind CSS](https://tailwindcss.com/) is a popular utility-first CSS framework that is designed to simplify and streamline the process of building modern, responsive web interfaces.
 It focuses on providing a set of highly reusable utility classes that you can apply directly to your HTML elements to style and structure.

-Tailwind has been configured to work with MUI within bciers/apps/registration1/tailwind.config.js as per [intergration documentation](https://mui.com/material-ui/guides/interoperability/#tailwind-css)
+Tailwind has been configured to work with MUI within bciers/apps/registration/tailwind.config.js as per [integration documentation](https://mui.com/material-ui/guides/interoperability/#tailwind-css)

 You can use Tailwind CSS classes to style Material-UI components by applying the classes directly to the Material-UI components in your JSX.